ToshikiNakamura0412/scan_to_pcl_ros/README.md

 ![Node I/O](images/node_io.png)

 ### Runtime requirement
-TF (from the frame_id of scan to the frame_id of pcl) is required
+TF (from the frame_id of scan to the frame_id of pointcloud) is required

 ## Nodes
 ### scan_to_pcl
 #### Published Topics
 - /cloud (`sensor_msgs/PointCloud2`)
-  - The converted point cloud
+  - The converted pointcloud

 #### Subscribed Topics
 - /scan (`sensor_msgs/LaserScan`)